John Rawling: Broadcasting career

 Rawling became a presenter and commentator on the paid-subscription boxing channel BoxNation in September 2011.
-Rawling will be commentator for the 2013 America's Cup.
+Rawling was also commentator for the 2013 America's Cup.

 He returned to BBC 5 Live to commentate on darts, in the 2014 PDC World Championship final.
-From 2014 John Rawling has commented on the BDO World Darts Championships at the Lakeside Country Club for firstly for BBC Sport then BT Sport & Channel 4 alongside Jim Proudfoot, Paul Nicholson, Chris Mason, Vassos Alexander and Tony Green.
+From 2014 John Rawling has commented on the BDO World Darts Championships at the Lakeside Country Club for firstly for BBC Sport then BT Sport.

 Writing

-Rawling has written for a number of UK Newspapers, (in particular The Guardian).
+Rawling has written for a number of UK newspapers, such as The Guardian.
 He was The Guardian boxing correspondent from 1997 to 2009 following the retirement of John Rodda, and has also written many articles on other sports besides boxing.